 Mock It Up First: To help you center the TV to your fireplace and decide on the most pleasing height before you start drilling holes, test out its placement by cutting out a paper rectangle the same size as your unit and tape it to the wall.
 Evaluate its placement from a sitting position and adjust it accordingly.

-Do the Radiant Heat Test: Test out the radiant heat that emits from your fireplace as it could greatly reduce the lifespan of your TV.
-Assess this by starting a fire and place your hand over the area where your TV will be mounted.
+Do the Radiant Heat Test: Test out the radiant heat that emits from your fireplace, as it could greatly reduce the lifespan of your TV.
+Assess this by starting a fire and placing your hand over the area where your TV will be mounted.
 If it feels considerably hotter than room temperature, you should consider placing your TV elsewhere in the room.